Tachyon: The Fringe: Missions

 In story mode, the player chooses missions from the Job Board.
 Some missions are offered by neutral parties and do not drive the main storyline (though they do occasionally affect the TNS News bulletins).
 Eventually, the story will reach a point where it becomes necessary for the player to ally with either the Bora Colonies or the Galactic Spanning Corporation.
 The Bora missions are usually higher in difficulty and less rewarding monetarily.
 GalSpan pays well and often has missions in tandem with other pilots, but is more morally grey.
 Since the two factions offer different fighters and different weapons, they encourage different play styles, as well as different storylines.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Kevin Rice of NextGen called it "a solid space-simulation game; it just doesn't offer much in the way of anything new."
+Nash Werner of GamePro said, "Even with a Hollywood name on the box to draw attention, Tachyon is still more like a treat for the hardcore space flight-sim fan.
+I'm talking about the type of fan that has the need to fly brand new ships every six months.
+Those people will love Tachyon.
+Its entertaining multiplayer mode over NovaWorld is reason enough to get fanboys everywhere salivating.
+However, casual gamers and tourists may not be able to appreciate Tachyon for what it really is: a very entertaining Privateer clone."

-According to Mark Asher of CNET Gamecenter, the game was a commercial flop, with sales of 20,385 copies and revenues of $778,095 in the United States by July 2000.
+According to Mark Asher of CNET Gamecenter, the game was a commercial flop, with sales of 20,385 units and revenues of $778,095 in the U.S. by July 2000.
 He cited this performance as part of a trend of falling sales for space flight simulators and the wider flight simulator genre.

-The staff of Computer Games Strategy Plus nominated the game for their 2000 "Sci-Fi Simulation of the Year" award.
+The staff of Computer Games Strategy Plus nominated the game for their 2000 "Sci-Fi Simulation of the Year" award, whose winner remains unknown.